-Serena Barton is the author of Wabi-Sabi Art Workshop: Mixed Media Techniques for Embracing Imperfections and Celebrating Happy Accidents.
+Serena Barton is the author of Wabi-Sabi Art Workshop: Mixed Media Techniques for Embracing Imperfections and Celebrating Happy Accidents as well as Wabi Sabti Painting with Cold Wax: Adding Body, Texture and Transparency to Your Art.
 She leads creativity and art workshops and group and individual art coaching at her studio in Portland, Oregon and at art retreats.
 Her greatest joy comes from providing an atmosphere in which her students can discover or rekindle their creative passions.

 Q: What kind of art are you known for?

 A: I was first known for Renaissance-inspired portraits and narrative paintings and for still lifes.
 Right now I am creating mostly wabi-sabi style abstracts in paint and mixed media.
 I think all my work speaks to the glories of light and color.

 Q: What is on your workspace right now?

 A: In the middle of the space is a still life set up for a student, acrylic paints, and a palette-knife landscape in progress.

 Q: Why do you make art?

 A: The usual answer artists give to this question is “Because I have to.”
 That speaks for me, as well as “Because I get to” and “Because I love to.”

 Q: What’s your current favorite, can’t-live-without-it tool, supply, material, or junkyard find?

 A: I love this vintage “treasure chest.”
 It was found in India and may have been used as a tea chest.
 It holds my inks, pens, vintage letters, and more.